-Medicare part C plans vs. Medicare and a supplement; buyer beware.
+Medicare Advantage part C plans vs. Medicare and a supplement; buyer beware.

 You have finally reached the age of 65 and are now enrolled in Medicare; is there a better option?

-Many seniors who are on fixed incomes find this pitch appealing, until they decide to use the plans.
-Recently, a number of our patients have visited our office, only to find out that their Medicare Advantage plan actually covered less, had a higher co payment and when they factored in the costs, were in fact cash patients.
-To be fair, chiropractic coverage under Medicare is currently limited to manipulation, and they do not cover x ray, exams or much of the work we perform to get them the great results they desire.
-While there is hope in the future that Medicare will finally pay for exams and other services, the problem is that the Medicare Advantage plans, often with high co-payments end up paying little or nothing, require paperwork in the form of precertification’s from the doctor to justify the care the patient will receive.
-Some patients, with a co payment of $40 or more actually receive no benefit from the insurer, and since the carrier goes according to Medicare guidelines, they only pay what Medicare pays for, resulting in you paying for almost everything and the insurer paying almost nothing.
+Many seniors who are on fixed incomes find this pitch appealing until they decide to use the plans.
+Recently, a number of our patients have visited our office, only to find out that their Medicare Advantage plan actually covered less, had a higher co-payment and when they factored in the costs, were in fact, cash patients.
+To be fair, chiropractic coverage under Medicare is currently limited to manipulation, and they do not cover x-rays, exams, or much of the work we perform to get them the great results they desire.
+While there is hope in the future that Medicare will finally pay for exams and other services, the problem is that the Medicare Advantage plans, often with high co-payments end up paying little or nothing, require paperwork in the form of precertification from the doctor to justify the care the patient will receive.
+Some patients, with a co-payment of $40 or more actually receive no benefit from the insurer, and since the carrier goes according to Medicare guidelines, they only pay what Medicare pays for, resulting in you paying for almost everything and the insurer paying almost nothing.

-Another reason to choose Medicare is that it is straightforward, does not require precertification for most medical services and overall, makes going to the doctor easier.
-Medicare is also at the forefront of developing the idea of the Patient Centered Medical Home which under NCQA guidelines should ideally improve communication between physicians and the way they coordinate care.
-The ACO concept is pioneered by CMS (centers for Medicare and Medicaid services) is another model designed to reduce the cost of medical care in the USA.
-Fee for service, the traditional way of billing is being discouraged, because it is felt that this method has been used to increase the quantity of services rather than the quality.
+Another reason to choose Medicare is that it is straightforward, does not require precertification for most medical services, and overall, makes going to the doctor easier.
+Medicare is also at the forefront of developing the idea of the Patient-Centered Medical Home which under NCQA guidelines should ideally improve communication between physicians and the way they coordinate care.
+The ACO concept pioneered by CMS (Centers for Medicare and Medicaid Services) is another model designed to reduce the cost of medical care in the USA.
+Fee for service, the traditional way of billing is being discouraged, because it is felt that this method has been used to increase the number of services rather than the quality.
 While in some cases this is true, both physicians and insurance companies have been complicit in abusing this model, as well as hospitals.
-Before we have this discussion, we should discuss what a fair cost is for a service provided and goals for cost effective management.
-Perhaps, the United States needs to go back 40 years, and return to a time to less specialization, more primary care services (with a wider definition of what primary services are and who are qualified to deliver them).
+Before we have this discussion, we should discuss what a fair cost is for a service provided and the goals for cost-effective management.
+Perhaps, the United States needs to go back 40 years and return to a time of less specialization, and more primary care services (with a wider definition of what primary services are and who is qualified to deliver them).

-Which type of plan you choose is up to you, and the government has give you choices, which of course have been lobbied for by the insurance industry.
-As a country, we would all be better off with a single payer Medicare for all plan.
-The cost would be lower, the network would be huge and the current idea of consumer plans that create illness by indebtedness after the illness is silly and offensive, especially since there is little transparency on healthcare costs, so people who need the care do not use the insurance or wait until their problem becomes very expensive and life threatening.
+Which type of plan you choose is up to you, and the government has given you choices, which of course have been lobbied for by the insurance industry.
+As a country, we would all be better off with a single-payer Medicare for all plan.
+The cost would be lower, the network would be huge, and the current idea of consumer plans that create illness by indebtedness after the illness is silly and offensive, especially since there is little transparency on healthcare costs, so people who need the care do not use the insurance or wait until their problem becomes very expensive and life-threatening.

-If you have an opportunity to subscribe to Medicare, our recommendation is that this offers the best quality for the cost, while allowing you visit the doctor you need without insurance companies requiring precertification’s, higher co payments and limiting you to mostly generic medications, which in come cases may not work the same way brand named medications work (this has to do with the way the medication is released into your system, not the formula itself).
+If you have an opportunity to subscribe to Medicare, our recommendation is that this offers the best quality for the cost, while allowing you to visit the doctor you need without insurance companies requiring precertification, higher co-payments, and limiting you to mostly generic medications, which in some cases may not work the same way brand named medications work (this has to do with the way the medication is released into your system, not the formula itself).